Bootstrapping string models with entanglement minimization and Machine-Learning: Introduction

-Although most of the recent attempts have focused on having duality ala eq.(\ref{DHS2}) in-built, it is worthwhile to expand the framework by allowing for theories which deviate from duality.
+Although most of the recent attempts have focused on having duality ala eq.(\ref{DHS2}) in-built, it is worthwhile to expand the framework by allowing for theories which deviate from duality--in addition to the caveats in \cite{Green:1987sp}, see e.g. \cite{yellin} for an old review motivating this.
 In this paper, we take a step in this direction.
 A related motivation is the fact that glue-ball scattering in gauge theories exhibits power-law behavior in the high-energy limit and not the Regge behavior observed in 10-dimensional string theory.
 The beautiful paper by Polchinski and Strassler \cite{polchinskistrassler} uses AdS/CFT insights to argue that this may indeed happen, specifically hinting that there should be a cross-over from the Regge behavior to the power-law behavior.
 They consider glueball scattering and argue that at low values of negative $t$, one would have $s^{2+ct}$ for some $c>0$ while for higher negative $t$'s this would change to $s^2$.
 The bootstrap program must be able to investigate such behavior in amplitudes non-perturbatively (we will have only modest observations, which will hopefully spur more interest in this direction).
 Note that the hypergeometric deformation of the bosonic string amplitude in \cite{Cheung:2023adk, Haring:2023zwu} behaves as $s^t+c/s$; therefore, it exhibits a similar kind of transition, while respecting duality.

 Is there a representation of the amplitude that resembles eq.(\ref{DHS1})?
 String field theory suggests that the answer must be yes.
 Simply put, thinking about perturbative string theory in the framework of string field theory suggests that there must exist a representation of the amplitude that is exactly as in quantum field theory \cite{Polchinski:1998rq, Sen:2019jpm}.
 The phenomenological expectation of eq.(\ref{DHS1}) then can be reinterpreted by positing that the third term $\langle M_{Res}\rangle$ arises from the contact terms that arise in string field theory.
 We should point out here that a split in terms of channels and contact terms is subject to the usual field-redefinition ambiguities in quantum field theories.
 We will exploit this in our work.